Children & young people

 - Emotional – sayings things to frighten the other person or make them feel bad

 - Sexual – making someone do sexual things that they don’t want to

 - Financial – such as taking away the other person’s money, or not letting them get a job

 You should give your name, address and telephone number and tell the police what is happening.
-Don’t hang up because the police will call back to make sure the call isn’t fake and this could give your dad, step-dad or mum’s boyfriend the chance to tell them everything is okay and the call was a mistake.
+Don’t hang up because the police will call back to make sure the call isn’t fake and this could give the abusive person the chance to tell them everything is okay and the call was a mistake.

 If you are not in danger, the best thing you can do is speak to an adult you trust about what is happening.
 Maybe someone like a teacher, or perhaps a relative.
 You can also get in touch with an organisation like Childline (0800 1111) or the NSPCC (0808 800 5000) – calls are free and you don’t even have to give them your name.